 My student Tim Grittani, who is one of the biggest success stories from the Tim Sykes Million Challenge Team, is great at identifying patterns.
 And, for your benefit, he is transparent about his trading.
 Learn from him and use him as an example of what’s possible for your own trading.**

 7. The time of day.
 Not to explode your mind, but all bets can be off depending on the time of day.
 Yes, it’s true: The best types of stocks to choose will vary depending on the time of day.
 The same stocks that make for a great play in the morning might not be the same as mid-day or afternoon; you’ll learn how to tell the difference and what to look for at various times of day and why.

 See this great penny stock pattern that I really prefer trading only in the morning.

 To a certain degree, this is something that you will learn as you go, but it’s important to know that there are many different variables when choosing penny stocks and that it’s important to always stay on your toes.

 Choosing penny stocks depends on a number of different factors.
-By looking at the elements and attributes listed in this post, you’ll have a leg up on choosing the best penny stocks to make you money…see this free guide for more details and study up, 90% of traders lose not because they’re dumb or because this is that difficult, it’s due to lack of preparation, so don’t make that mistake!
+By looking at the elements and attributes listed in this post, you can have a leg up on choosing the best penny stocks to make you money…see this new guide for more details and study up, 90% of traders lose not because they’re dumb or because this is that difficult, it’s due to lack of preparation, so don’t make that mistake!

 Which indicator do you like best?
 Leave a comment below and tell me why!